-18. Related party transactions
+17. Related party transactions

 The company is a member of DG Partners LLP, a limited liability partnership registered in England and Wales.
 Expense reimbursements and profit share income received from DG Partners LLP are disclosed on the face of the statement of comprehensive income.
-Amounts outstanding at the year end are disclosed in note 13.
+Amounts outstanding at the year end are disclosed in note 9.

-David Gorton, a director of DG Partners Services Limited, is also a designated member of BH-DG Systematic Trading LLP.
-During the year, the company charged BH-DG Systematic Trading LLP net expenses in the amount of £2,946 (2016: £3,152).
-At the year end, BH-DG Systematic Trading LLP owed the company £3,043 (2016: £97) to the company which is included in debtors.
+David Gorton, a director of DG Partners Services Limited, is also a designated member of BH-DG Systematic Trading LLP ("BHDG").
+During the year, the company was charged net expenses in the amount of £4,396 by BHDG (2017: the company charged BHDG net expenses of £2,946).
+At the year end, the company owed BHDG £1,713 (2017: the company was owed £3,043) company which is included in creditors (2017: debtors).

-Included within debtors is a reimbursement asset totalling £22,859,334 (2016: £30,414,816).
-This relates to the potential payment of tax, social security and accrued interest in relation to a share scheme established by the company in 2004.
-Certain participants who also happen to be directors of the company have provided personal guarantees for this amount which in the directors' opinion is virtually certain, should the liability arise.
+In the prior year, a reimbursement asset totalling £22,859,334 was included within debtors.
+This related to the potential payment of tax, social security and accrued interest in relation to a share scheme established by the company in 2004.
+Certain participants who also happen to be directors of the company had provided personal guarantees for this amount.
+When the payment was made to HMRC in May 2018 (see note 16), the company elected not to call in the guarantees and funded the payment with the issue of new shares (see note 12) and via loans from the directors (see below).
+The value of the reimbursement asset from the prior year was written off to the P&L during the year (see note 4).